 Mask the Pattern (if needed)

-This step is only necessary in case you are looking for a custom paint job with unique patterns and designs over the entire surface of your motorcycle helmet instead of just applying one single color all over it.
+This step is only necessary in case you are looking for a custom paint job with unique patterns and designs over the entire surface of your helmet instead of just applying one single colour all over it.

 If this is not the case with your helmet, then you can skip this step.

 First, use a grease remover or basic cleaning detergent to remove all dust particles and the existing paint.
 Add a clear coat of base paint to cover the entire helmet surface.

 If you do need to mask the pattern of your helmet, make sure to use masking paper for this purpose because it is a very difficult process and will take a lot of time.
 This is why we recommend that only professional painters should try this technique.